 Comparative Anatomy - both extant and extinct

 Archaeopteryx is arguably the most important fossil ever discovered.
 It was a pivotal fossil discovery that solidified Charles Darwin’s theory of evolution by natural selection for a number of reasons.
 The Chicago specimen (the 13th Archaeopteryx specimen) is three-dimensionally preserved and sheds new light on this incredibly influential fossil.
-The new specimen is showing us that the aspect of the skull were different than previously thought, morphology of the palate was quite unique, and that areas of the post-crania, being as well preserved as they are, allow for new future directions concerning biomechanics, movement, and ecology.
+The new specimen is showing us that various aspects of the skull were different than previously thought, morphology of the palate was quite unique, and that areas of the post-crania, being as well preserved as they are, allow for new future directions concerning biomechanics, movement, and ecology.
 This specimen will give researchers like myself years worth of work to do, and I cannot be more appreciative and humbled to be a part of it.
 (Artwork by Ville Sinkkonen, currently at the Field Museum)

 The Chicago Archaeopteryx (13th specimen)